 It was there that I tasted pinot grigio which opened up the world of wine to me.
 Before then, I was strictly a cocktails girl.

-Over the years I’ve tasted more (I love to taste in Temecula!) and figured out that I prefer New Zealand sauvignon blanc.
+Over the years I’ve tasted more wines (I love to taste in Temecula!) and figured out that I prefer sauvignon blanc from New Zealand.
 Kim Crawford is my go-to bottle.
 It’s always delicious and you know what to expect.

 It’s not “good” wine.
 But I think great wines are super subjective and it’s all about what you like and what you want out of that bottle.
 Just wanted to share my baseline and let you know where I’m coming from.